AH1M1-Org/School/Englisch/6 The children of Sodom.md

 1. Outline the nightmarish situation at the waste dump near Accra.
 	- a place like a junkyard where the western states throw their trash, for example hundreds of computers every year.
-	- Dangerous place due fires and toxic smoke and oil/platic rivers.
+	- Dangerous place due fires and toxic smoke and oil/plastic rivers.
 	- Breathing painful and toxic for lunges
+---
 2. Describe how boys like Bismarck try to make a living With the electronic scrap.
 	- 14 years old
 	- small for his age
 	- poor child
 	- for half a bag of scrap, he can buy maybe some food from it
-	- seels scrap to survive
+	- sels scrap to survive
 	- in the lowest rank
+---

-1. Illustrate and explain the impact of dangerous chemicals and toxins in the junkyard
+3. Illustrate and explain the impact of dangerous chemicals and toxins in the junkyard
 	a) on the boys' health,
 	 - they breathe in toxic fumes
 	 - red eyes